 |• Clear fee report||• Not user-friendly|

-LYNX desktop platform is powered by Interactive Brokers.
-It is so advanced and has so many functions that even a separate review would not be able to cover it all.
+The LYNX desktop platform is powered by Interactive Brokers.
+Trader Workstation (TWS) is so advanced and has so many functions that even a separate review would not be able to do it justice.

-It is available in multiple languages but some features haven't been translated from Dutch.
+It is available in multiple languages, but when we last tested it, some features haven't been translated from Dutch.

 Look and feel

-The LYNX desktop trading platform is not user-friendly and it is very complicated.
-If you are an advanced user, the platform is ideal.
-However, if you start trading now or you prefer long-term investments, you can hardly take advantage of all the features.
+The LYNX desktop trading platform is not very user-friendly and is very complicated.
+If you are an advanced trader, the platform is ideal.
+However, if you're just starting out or if you prefer long-term investments, you won't be able to take advantage of most features.